JamesKDouglas/WelyApp/README.md

 This app is a development project with the 100Devs agency.

 It collects data from an Internet of Things device, and allows the user to look at the data.
-The device is a "weighing lysimeter, a scientific device used to monitor the water content of a potted plant.
+The device is a "weighing lysimeter", a scientific device used to monitor the water content of a potted plant.
 The product is called a Wely Device and was developed by Phytochem Consulting in Vancouver, Canada.

 The app adds a social media component to the typical IoT dashboard.
 This builds a "citizen science" platform where people can work together to build knowledge about how to take care of plants.